Our installation Fold Unfold opened June 24, 2017 at the Lyndon House Arts Center in Athens, GA. The catalog for Fold Unfold is available on Amazon.

 - CONFIRMATION Please send us your confirmation ASAP if you plan to participate and have not done so already.
 Please send to email@example.com

 - SENDING IN WORK: We need to receive all coverlets and documents by May 1st.
-You can start shipping after April 1st.
-When you send your work, please pin a piece of paper with your name, address and phone number to the coverlet to ensure your name stays with your work.
 Emailfoldunfold2017@gmail.com for address.

-- DOCUMENTATION PHOTOS: Please include documentation photos on a disk or flash drive with your coverlet OR send them by email to email@example.com.
+- DOCUMENTATION PHOTOS: Please include documentation on a disk or flash drive with your work OR send by email to firstname.lastname@example.org.

 - Size: All coverlets must be approximately of 80”x88” with no added trim.

 - To satisfy the 80″ x 88″ dimensions, weavers may stitch panels together.

 - Color: Coverlets should use a black, white, and grey color palette only